The business benefits of diversity and inclusion efforts will vary by company, and culture won’t be achieved overnight.

 Jayson Council has spent the past 20 years working to strengthen the nonprofit social and educational sector through strategic development, board recruitment, relationship building, fundraising and, above all, the power of opportunity.
 He has held administrative and teaching roles at Columbia University, Rutgers University, University of Pittsburgh, and Carnegie Mellon University.

-Convenience Store News is partnering with founding underwriter, Altria Group Distribution Co., and The Hershey Co. and WorkJam, on a new convenience store industry initiative around diversity and inclusion.
-This new platform is a multi-touch digital and print program that will focus on the business case for greater emphasis on diversity and inclusion in the c-store channel and is designed to be a catalyst for discussion, innovation, engagement and action.
+Convenience Store News is partnering with founding underwriter, Altria Group Distribution Co., and supporting firms The Hershey Co. and WorkJam, on a new convenience store industry initiative around diversity and inclusion.
+This new platform is a multi-touch digital and print program that focuses on the business case for greater emphasis on diversity and inclusion in the c-store channel and is designed to be a catalyst for discussion, innovation, engagement and action.